Program: Second Language Studies (MA)

 For one example of the assessment cycle, the structure of the MA degree program was overhauled in 2005, following the collection of survey data from students, a review of scholarly work and graduation data by faculty, and consideration of the evolving nature of the profession and SLS student demographics.
 On the basis of these kinds of assessment data, the core course requirement was reduced from 8 to 4 courses, and 5 specialized tracks of study were established to respond to diverse student areas of professional interest.

-For another example, based on student interest, enrollment patterns, and data on demand in the profession, two new courses have been proposed for addition to the available SLS course offerings in the past 3 years, in order to enhance the particular area of Language Assessment, Measurement, and Program Evaluation.
-SLS 631 (Second Language Program Evaluation) and SLS 674 (Second Language Survey Design) have been added to respond to large demand for applied course work in these areas.
+For another example, based on student interest, enrollment patterns, and data on demand in the profession, three new courses have been proposed for addition to the available SLS course offerings in the past four years, in order to enhance the particular area of Language Assessment, Measurement, and Program Evaluation.
+SLS 631 (Second Language Program Evaluation), SLS 674 (Second Language Survey Design), and SLS 676 (Second Language Interpretive Qualitative Inquiry) have been added to respond to large demand for applied course work in these areas.

-For a third example, the academic representatives of the SLS student organization (SLSSA) took it upon themselves to solicit feedback from students regarding course offerings for the 2009-2010 academic year, such that faculty and the Department Chair will be provided with one empirical basis for deciding upon which courses to offer.
+For a third example, the academic representatives of the SLS student organization (SLSSA) took it upon themselves to solicit feedback from students regarding course offerings for the 2009-2010 academic year, such that faculty and the Department Chair were provided with empirical bases for deciding upon which courses to offer.

 Diverse users make diverse decisions on the basis of multiple assessment indicators for diverse purposes, as described above.
 Generally speaking, there are multiple types of assessment-based decisions occurring at any given time, from individual to full-departmental levels.
 The principle decision-making body for curriculum and administrative matters is the Departmental Personnel and Policy Committee, who meet on a monthly basis.
 Voting membership on this committee includes students, staff, and faculty representation.
-The review of assessment data plays a regular part in Graduate Faculty and DPPC meetings (also see Question #12).
+The review of assessment data plays a regular part in Graduate Faculty and DPPC meetings.